strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Prim.md

     Pi
 ```

 The algorithm above is Prim's algorithm.
-Due to the lack of a suitable heap implementation in either `.NET` or `F#` api a structure called `SortedSet` was used:
+Due to the lack of a suitable heap implementation in either .NET's APi or other `F#` libraries, a structure called `SortedSet` was used:

  - insertion is $O(\log(n))$
  - removal of one element is $O(\log(n))$, but according to the documentation, the method `exceptWith` is `O(n)` which should be `O(1)` in this instance because we are removing only 1 element at a time